Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 enforcement agencies or records of municipal ordinance violations maintained by any State, local, or municipal agency that relate to a minor who has been investigated, arrested, or taken

-into custody before his or her 18th birthday shall be restricted to the
+into custody before the minor's 18th birthday shall be restricted to the

 (0.05) The minor who is the subject of the juvenile

-law enforcement record, his or her parents, guardian, and counsel.
+law enforcement record, the minor's parents, guardian, and counsel.